Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain risk for geotechnical engineering services is low.
-Key first-tier suppliers include computer wholesalers, industrial machinery and equipment manufacturers, laboratory equipment wholesalers and software publishers.
-With the exception of second-tier suppliers of iron and steel inputs, the remainder of upstream suppliers are exposed to negligible levels of risk....
+Key first tier suppliers include computer wholesalers, industrial machinery and equipment manufacturers, laboratory equipment wholesalers and software publishers.
+With the exception of second tier suppliers of iron and steel inputs, the remainder of upstream suppliers are exposed to negligible levels...
 Subscribe to learn more.